 Dogwood Shrubs

-The technical name for the dogwoods I have are Cornus sericea (cardinal redosier dogwood).
-I've been looking for a shade tolerating shrub to plant as a natural privacy fence.
-There are many types of dogwoods so research a little and/or read the tag to make sure you are buying one that does what you would like and will grow well where planted.
+The technical name for my dogwood is Cornus sericea (cardinal redosier dogwood).
+I've been looking for a shade-tolerating shrub to plant as a natural privacy fence.
+There are many types of dogwoods, so research a little and/or read the tag to make sure you are buying one that does what you would like and will grow well where planted.

 I love dogwood shrubs for two reasons.
-One, they grow quickly and are a great privacy shrub.
-The second, I only buy dogwood shrubs that get red stems in the fall.
+One, they grow quickly and are an excellent privacy shrub.
+Second, I only buy dogwood shrubs that get red stems in the fall.
 I can use those red stems in my winter planters.
-The red stems also provide some winter interest and they also still do a good job as a privacy barrier when all the leaves have been dropped.
+The red stems also provide some winter interest and still do a good job as a privacy barrier when all the leaves have been dropped.

 Christina R